 The phrase “constructive dismissal” refers to a situation where, while an employer has not expressly terminated an employee, the employee alleges that the employer’s actions amount to a repudiation of his or her employment contract.

-– In the first, the court identifies an express or implied term that has been breached and then determines whether the breach was sufficiently serious to constitute constructive dismissal. – In the second, the court considers whether the employer’s conduct more generally shows that the employer intended not to be bound by the contract.
+It arises when an employer’s conduct evinces an intention to be no longer bound by the employment contract.
+The Canadian courts have taken a flexible approach in determining whether an employer’s conduct evinced a choice to no longer be bound by the contract: Potter.
+The court has identified two approaches. – In the first, the court identifies an express or implied term that has been breached and then determines whether the breach was sufficiently serious to constitute constructive Dismissal. – In the second, the court considers whether the employer’s conduct more generally shows that the employer intended not to be bound by the contract.
 The second approach permits the court to find that an employee has been constructively dismissed without identifying a specific fundamental term of the employment contract that has been breached where the employer’s treatment of the employee makes continued employment intolerable.

-What is Temporary Lay-off?
+What is a Temporary Layoff?

-Employment Standards Act legislation in Ontario and the Canada Labour Code in Canada, provides employers with the ability to temporarily lay off an employee without triggering a dismissal for purposes of such legislation.
+Employment Standards Act legislation in Ontario and the Canada Labour Code Canada provides employers with the ability to temporarily lay off an employee without triggering a dismissal for purposes of such legislation.
 Where an employee remains on layoff beyond the maximum permitted duration for a temporary layoff, the layoff will be considered a termination and will trigger the employee’s statutory entitlements to pay in lieu of notice of termination (and, where applicable in Ontario and under the Canada Labour Code, severance pay).